bdwilson/hubitat/Honeywell/README.md

 info on this here:
 https://github.com/redloro/smartthings#envisalink-vista-tpi-plugin--alarmdecoder-ad2usb.
 If you're moving from SmartThings to Hubitat then you already have this.
-You may need to update your config.json to point to the IP address of your Hubitat device, however the Honeywell Security app *should* do this for you, but I have had better luck copying config.json to a backup file with ST notify IP, then editing the file with the correct IP/Port of your Hubitat.
+You will need to update your config.json to point to the IP address/port of your Hubitat device, however the Honeywell Security app *should* do this for you, but I have had better luck copying config.json to a backup file with ST notify IP, then editing the file with the correct IP/Port of your Hubitat.
 If you don't know the IP/Port, it will be in the debug logs once you install and attempt to do a discovery.
+Unfortunately, the node proxy will not notify two different devices at once.

 2) You need the MAC address of the device that is running your Node Proxy server.
 This is a new requirement that wasn't needed for SmartThings.
 You can